 It’s an obvious question and there are a number of reasons why fiber lasers should be used, here are just a few examples:

-- Precision – traffic film can be more precisely/thoroughly cleaned through a fiber laser.
-Traffic film is typically “ground in” and is stubbornly resistant to hand cleansing
+- Precision – can be more precisely and thoroughly cleaned through a fiber laser.
+Being typically “ground in”, this type of dirt is stubbornly resistant to hand cleansing

-- Reduced substrate damage – fiber lasers will carefully protect substrate materials, where manual cleaning with human intervention would struggle to protect substrates in the same way
+- Reduced substrate damage – lasers carefully protect substrate materials, where manual cleaning with human intervention would struggle to protect substrates in the same way

 The reasons why traffic film needs to be removed

-Here are just a few of the reasons why it’s a good idea to remove traffic film:
+Here are just a few of the reasons why it’s a good idea to remove this dirt layer:

 - Aerodynamics – research has shown that clean vehicles are more aerodynamic as they are smoother and have less friction through the air

-- Aesthetically pleasing – a major problem with traffic film is it makes everything look dirty and filthy, so cleaning the items will be much more “appealing on the eye”, this is particularly the case for statues and monuments
+- Aesthetically pleasing – a major problem is it makes everything look dirty and filthy, so cleaning the items will be much more “appealing on the eye”, this is particularly the case for statues and monuments

 - Safety – dirty vehicles are less visible to other drivers.
 Dirty cars internal parts will wear more quickly and are less safe to drive and in addition dirty windscreens affect visibility, which is a driving hazard

 - Sale chances – anything will sell better when it is better presented.
-Therefore, removing a layer of traffic film off cars, houses, etc. can only increase the likelihood of sale
+Therefore, removing a layer off cars, houses, etc. can only increase the likelihood of sale

 - Reduce rust and corrosion – on paint and metal parts, chemicals can be deposited which over time will create corrosion and rust.
-Prevention is better than cure, it’s best to clean the layer of traffic film before it causes real and permanent damage
+Prevention is better than cure, it’s best to clean the layer before it causes real and permanent damage

 Ablation is perfect for this task

-If you are looking to remove traffic film then fiber lasers are perfect for the task, here are some reasons why:
+If you are looking to remove traffic related contaminants then a fiber laser is perfect for the task, here are some reasons why:

 - Chemical-free – no chemicals are used in the process, which has a multitude of advantages (especially environmental), no residue, no noxious gases and no corrosion amongst others